-When I believe that I’m able to be restored to sanity by a power greater than myself, which I do today, and it’s nice because this process goes faster and faster.
+When I believe that I’m able to be restored to sanity by a power greater than myself, which I do today, it’s nice because this process goes faster and faster.

 One tool that can be really helpful for this, if you just hate the God thing and you you’re atheist or agnostic —I said I was agnostic when I came into AA but when I got in pain, I was a firm believer in God.
-But if I felt good, then I was agnostic— What I started doing with Step 2 is that I started praying to something very specific.
+But if I felt good, then I was agnostic— What I started doing with Step 2 is that I started praying for something very specific.

 Praying to God over and over all day got to feel a bit distant, like I was shouting up at the sky or something and not sure if my voice could get there.
 But fortunately for me, my dad died.
-When I started doing, I tried to pray to Jesus.
+When I started doing it, I tried to pray to Jesus.
 But again, Jesus didn’t feel real close to me, like I hadn’t met Jesus.
 I didn’t know if I really knew Jesus that well praying to Jesus felt about like praying to God.
 So I started to grab on to whoever listened and…

 I grabbed on to my father, the spirit of my dead father, I felt very comfortable talking to my father.
-I felt that my father was really available and listening to me.
+I felt that my father was really available and was listening to me.

 So I started praying to my father directly.
-I said, Look, Dad, please help me stay sober today, Dad, I don’t have anything else to do here and I’m struggling and Dad, I gotta go the liquor store right now.
-But maybe if you just possess my body, and take it over, —I was at the gym when the thing I’m thinking man, I was at the gym, I had had a whole day of negotiating At what point I was going to drink in that I rather I was going to stay sober.
-I negotiated that I just I’ll go to a personal training and then I was stopped in the liquor store on the way back, which is why I used to do.
+I said, Look, Dad, please help me stay sober today, Dad, I don’t have anything else to do here and I’m struggling and Dad, I gotta go to the liquor store right now.
+But maybe if you just possess my body, and take it over, —I was at the gym when the thing I’m thinking man, I was at the gym, I had had a whole day of negotiating at what point I was going to drink in that I rather I was going to stay sober.
+I negotiated that I just I’ll go to a personal training and then I was stopped in the liquor store on the way back, which is why I used to do it.

 I was in the car just a mess.
-I’m like, I have to go to the liquor store right now I have to and just praying like, Dad, please, please, I know if you were in control my body.
+I’m like, I have to go to the liquor store right now I have to and just pray like, Dad, please, please, I know if you were in control my body.
 Or even if you were just in the car here with me, we would drive home right past the liquor store and it wouldn’t be any big deal.
 Please help me please, please, please help me, please help me.

 From there, I started getting into Step 3, like okay, I don’t I’ll do whatever you want today, Dad, you know, show me what the right thing to do is today, help me do the right thing today guide me in the right thing to do today help me know God’s will.